 Besides, the idea of actually going to a place that exists in real life was kind of new for me.
 There were not mystical places or places that you can only imagine in video games, but places where if you something there it can be reflected in the real world, like asking for a phone number or even asking for courses, in the case of “SENA Virtual”.
 To see how people use SL to make people try their products before releasing them in the real world was fascinating.
 There are so many different ways to use SL

+José,

+I find a number of interesting ideas here, hope you can be in the whole activity next time, we will work on this again.

+4.0/5.0

+Harold